Venues of the 2010 Winter Olympics: Competition venues

 The largest competition venue was Canada Hockey Place, with a capacity of just under 19,000 spectators.
 For the first time, Olympic games were played on a narrower NHL-sized ice rink, measuring 61 × 26 m, instead of the international size of 61 × 30 m.
 This change saved an expected $10 million (CAD) in construction costs, and allowed more spectators to attend games.
 This arena, as well as the Pacific Coliseum (the second-largest venue used for the 2010 Olympics), was pre-existing and required minimal renovation in preparation for the Olympics.
 Of the newly constructed venues for the Games, the Whistler Sliding Centre was the largest, with space for 12,000 spectators to observe the luge, skeleton and bobsled events.
-Three venues used in the Games were outside Vancouver and Whistler: Cypress Mountain in West Vancouver, the Richmond Olympic Oval in Richmond, and UBC Doug Mitchell Thunderbird Sports Centre on the University Endowment Lands.
+Three venues used in the Games were outside Vancouver and Whistler: Cypress Mountain in West Vancouver, the Richmond Olympic Oval in Richmond, and UBC Doug Mitchell Thunderbird Sports Centre on the UBC Vancouver campus.

 Non-competition venues

 Because of the significant distance between Vancouver and Whistler, Olympic Villages and media facilities were constructed in both locations.
 In addition, while medals ceremonies for the events held in Vancouver took place at the pre-existing BC Place, an additional venue was constructed in Whistler to award medals there.
 Because BC Place is an indoor stadium, the Olympic torch cauldron, which was lit in the middle of the stadium during the opening ceremony, could not be left there because of safety concerns.
-A second "external cauldron" was erected on the Coal Harbour waterfront, next to the Main Media Centre.
+A permanent "external cauldron" was erected at Jack Poole Plaza on the Coal Harbour waterfront.
+It was fenced and unavailable to the public during the Olympics due to its proximity to the Main Media Centre.